JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_11.md

 Bulletin of the Urantia Association of Spain

-Light and Life — November 2023
+Light and Life — December 2023

 ## In this issue

-- Editorial – November 2023 — M. José Sánchez Santamaría
+- Editorial – December 2023 — M. José Sánchez Santamaría
 - Jobs – our recommendations of the month
 - History and teachings: Chronicle of the life of Jesus
 - Urantia Book Children's Guide: Jesus Plans God's Work